-Suppose the drawing below is a map showing four cities and the distances in kilometers between them.
+Suppose the drawing in Figure 4.1 is a map showing four cities and the distances in kilometers between them.
 Suppose that a salesperson must visit each city exactly once, starting and ending in city A. Which route from city to city will minimize the total distance that must be traveled?